-Over the past several years of blizz-oging (a.k.a. blogging in cool slang), I’ve learned about and written posts on a bunch of money saving tips.
+Over the past several years on this blog, we’ve shared a bunch of money saving tips.

-In an effort to make your life super easy (which is my main goal in life), I put together my top posts with money saving tips for budgeting virgins and newbies.
+In an effort to make your life super easy (which is our goal), here are the top posts on money saving tips.
+Bloooop.

 One of my favorite ways to save money is with the Digit app.
-It’s an app that saves small amounts of money.
-The automatic transfers happen from your checking account to the Digit account between $5 to $50 if there’s spare money you’re not using.
+It’s an app that saves small amounts of money for you automatically.
+It scans your bank account and looks for money you have to spare.

-So, moving on to where to put your savings….
-A Digit account above is good to start building cash, but that account doesn’t earn interest.
+So moving on to where to put your savings….
+A Digit account above is good to start building savings, but that account doesn’t earn interest.
 You should transfer money to another savings account that does earn interest.

-The four savings accounts that I listed in that post offer boombastic amounts of interest and I explain why these accounts pay out more than your typical bank branch next door.
+The four savings accounts that listed in the post above offer boombastic amounts of interest and the post explains why these accounts pay out more than your typical bank branch next door.

 Lastly, cutting bills is a hugely important way to reduce your expenses so you can save money.
-I tell you how I was able to lower my Comcast bill and how you can reduce other reoccurring monthly bills.
+This post is a hack for lowering recurring bills.